pg56714/LidemyOJ/README.md

 cat input.in | node 1036.js | diff result.in -
 ```

 When you are developing or collaborating across different platforms, you don't need to worry about the differences in line endings between systems; you only need to focus on the actual content of the text.
+The `--strip-trailing-cr` option removes the carriage return characters from the output, so that the diff command can focus on the actual content of the text.

 ```
-cat input.in | node 1036.js | diff result.in --strip-trailing-cr
+cat input.in | node 1036.js | diff --strip-trailing-cr result.in -
 ```